dynatrace-ace/bug-busters/docs/1-bugzappers-bugs.md

 ***Hints***

 - Try to use the Distributed Tracing App to understand which API calls are being made.
-Filter on the `asteroids-game` service.
+Filter on the `bugzapper-game.bugzapper` service.
-- Go to the Asteroids Game service in the `Services` app and check out the Logs.
+- Go to the `bugzapper-game.bugzapper` Game service in the `Services` app and check out the Logs.
 Notice there are some failures.
 Press 'ctrl/cmd + K' in Dynatrace and type 'Services' to find the app
 - Based on the error logs, use the Live Debugger to set a breakpoint in the part of the code that is responsible for storing the game stats when a game ends.

 Did you find the bugs?
 Great job.
 Let's move on to the next app.